 Where do I get a paper copy of the registration form?

-Paper copies of the registration packet will be sent home in the red folders on Thursday, September 12.
+Paper copies of the registration packet will be sent home in the red folders on Thursday, December 12.
 We will also have extra copies of the registration packet on hand in the school office.
-Additionally, we will have extra copies at the registration event itself.

 Are the two Spanish courses identical?